lfraileorg/escola-public/docs/day3.md

 - What happens when you create a branch?
 - What happens when you are done with a branch?
 - What is an example of a perfect pull request?
+- Which branching strategy will we use?
+- Which branch will serve as our "master" or deployed code?
+- Will we use naming conventions for our branches?
+- How will we use labels and assignees?
+- Will we use milestones?
+Projects?
+- Will we have required elements of Issues or Pull Requests (e.g. shipping checklists)?
+- How will we indicate sign-off on Pull Requests?
+- Who will merge pull requests?